YaCy

-YaCy (pronounced “ya see”) is a free distributed search engine, built on the principles of peer-to-peer (P2P) networks created by Michael Christen in 2003.
+YaCy (pronounced “ya see”) is a free distributed search engine built on the principles of peer-to-peer (P2P) networks, created by Michael Christen in 2003.
 The engine is written in Java and distributed on several hundred computers, As of September 2006, so-called YaCy-peers.

 Each YaCy-peer independently crawls through the Internet, analyzes and indexes found web pages, and stores indexing results in a common database (so-called index) which is shared with other YaCy-peers using principles of peer-to-peer.
-It is a search engine that everyone can use to build a search portal for their intranet and to help search the public internet clearly.
+This decentralized approach ensures privacy and eliminates the need for a central server.

-Compared to semi-distributed search engines, the YaCy-network has a distributed architecture.
+Compared to semi-distributed search engines, the YaCy network has a distributed architecture.
 All YaCy-peers are equal and no central server exists.
 It can be run either in a crawling mode or as a local proxy server, indexing web pages visited by the person running YaCy on their computer.
 Several mechanisms are provided to protect the user's privacy.
-Access to the search functions is made by a locally run web server which provides a search box to enter search terms, and returns search results in a similar format to other popular search engines.
+Search functions are accessed by a locally run web server which provides a search box to enter search terms, and returns search results in a format similar to popular search engines.

 System components

 YaCy search engine is based on four elements:

-Crawler A search robot that traverses between web pages, analyzing their content.